-"Now if anyone builds upon this foundation gold, silver, precious stones, wood, hay or stubble...
-So this shows there are choices involved.
+Verse 12: "Now if anyone builds upon this foundation gold, silver, precious stones, wood, hay or stubble."

+This shows there are choices involved.
 Gold represents the finest kind of righteousness that can be in relationship with God.
 Silver is next.
 Precious stone is made beautiful by the fire-just like gold and silver is.
-So that's why we have trials and difficulties that come.
-Then the ones that do not have the works, but rather have 'wood, hay and stubble,' notice what happens to them]: ...
-The work of each one shall be manifested... [or tried, or the trial will manifest the works] ...for the day of trial will declare it, because it shall be revealed by fire; and the fire shall prove what kind of work each one's is.
+That's why we have trials and difficulties that come.
+Then the ones that do not have the works, but rather have 'wood, hay and stubble,' notice what happens to them.

+Verse 13: "The work of each one shall be manifested... [or tried, or the trial will manifest the works] ...for the day of trial will declare it, because it shall be revealed by fire; and the fire shall prove what kind of work each one's is.
 If the work that anyone has built endures, he shall receive a reward.
-If the work of anyone is burned up, he shall suffer loss; but he himself shall be saved, yet as through fire" (vs 12-15).
+If the work of anyone is burned up, he shall suffer loss; but he himself shall be saved, yet, as through fire" (vs 13-15).
+There are going to be different levels of rewards!

-So there are going to be different levels of rewards.
-Now notice v 16-why this is all important, Paul writes this: "Don't you understand that you are God's temple, and that the Spirit of God is dwelling in you?"
-See, that's the solution!
+Verse 16-why this is all important, Paul writes this: "Don't you understand that you are God's temple, and that the Spirit of God is dwelling in you?"

+That's the solution!
 The building is not the solution.
 The conversion of men and women who truly love God is the solution.
 We, collectively, represent the true temple of God, because that's where God is dwelling!
 Not dwelling in any building.
 That's why it's important that we have the right understanding.

-- That we love God.
+- that we love God

-- That we serve God.
+- that we serve God

-- That we pray.

-- That we study.
+- that we pray

-- That we have our lives completely
+- that we study

-dedicated to doing the will of God the way that God wants it done.
+- that we have our lives completely dedicated to doing the will of God the way that God wants it done

-Now, let's continue on here, v 17: "If anyone defiles the temple of God...
-[Now every minister and elder better also heed, too, because you can defile it by wrong teachings, bringing in your own ways and methods instead of doing the things the way that God wants.] ...God shall destroy him because the temple of God is holy, which temple you are.
+Verse 17: "If anyone defiles the temple of God..."

+Every minister and elder better also heed, too, because you can defile it by wrong teachings, bringing in your own ways and methods instead of doing the things the way that God wants.

+"...God shall destroy him because the temple of God is Holy, which temple you are.
 Let no one deceive himself.
 If anyone among you thinks himself to be wise in this world, let him become a fool, so that he may be wise in God's sight" (vs 17-18).
-That is to totally yield yourself to God.
+That is to totally yield yourself to God!

-Now, let's come to Ephesians, the second chapter, and let's see how Paul expresses this, because this is not a building built of stone.
-This is a living temple that Christ is producing and creating, which then is His priesthood and His kingship that's going to be under Him.
-So this is tremendous, brethren.
+Now let's see how Paul expresses this, because this is not a building built of stone.
+This is a living temple that Christ is producing and creating, which is His priesthood and His kingship that's going to be under Him.

-Let's pick it up here in Ephesians 2:10 (pg.
-1,190).
 The truth is, God is constantly creating.
 Creating in the world.
 Everything that comes into being, God made it, so He's created it.
 It's not that He created it at that instant.
 It is that He put in motion the process so it would reproduce and do the creating.
 But nevertheless, it comes from God.
-And what God is doing in us is a creation to mold us, to make us after His image.
+What God is doing in us is a creation to mold us, to make us after His image.